-CEO/Principal and Senior Leaders
+Principal and Senior Leaders

-- The CEO/Principal has a duty of care for ensuring the safety (including online safety) of members of the MAT. - The CEO/Principal and the Designated Safeguarding Lead should be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff.
-(See flow chart on dealing with online safety incidents included in a later section "Responding to incidents of misuse"). - The CEO/Principal is responsible for ensuring that the Online Safety Lead/Designated Safeguarding Lead and other relevant staff receive suitable training to enable them to carry out their online safety roles and to train other colleagues, as relevant. - The CEO/Principal and Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in the MAT who carry out the internal online safety monitoring role.
+- The Principal of each academy has a duty of care for ensuring the safety (including online safety). - The Principal of each academy and the Designated Safeguarding Lead should be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff.
+(See flow chart on dealing with online safety incidents included in a later section "Responding to incidents of misuse"). - The Principal of each academy is responsible for ensuring that the Online Safety Lead/Designated Safeguarding Lead and other relevant staff receive suitable training to enable them to carry out their online safety roles and to train other colleagues, as relevant. - The Principal of each academy and Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in the MAT who carry out the internal online safety monitoring role.
 This is to provide a safety net and also support to those colleagues who take on important monitoring roles.